UKCloud/documentation/articles/openshift/oshift-sco.md

 - The control and management of access and responsibilities for end users, including appropriate connectivity, security and accreditation if required.
 If access is required over government secure networks, such as HSCN, Janet, RLI or PSN (including legacy networks), you are responsible for adhering to the Code of Connection (CoCo).

-- Self-managing the environment including container deployment, virtual network configuration, storage management, and so on.
+- Self-managing the environment including workload deployment, in cluster workload segregation, network policy management, storage requests and management, and so on.

 - Maintaining a master copy or backup copy of the data used in the UKCloud for Managed OpenShift service (see [*Backup/recovery and disaster recovery*](#backuprecovery-and-disaster-recovery)).